Skip to Main Content

 The first member of the CO3, the mentor, is chosen during the first year of a faculty member’s candidacy.
 The candidate should nominate three possible committee members--inside or outside of the faculty member's department.
 The chair selects one of the faculty members nominated by the candidate and this person becomes the first member of the CO3.
 A department chair may serve as a mentor or chair rep on a CO3 committee, but not for a candidate from the chair's own department.

-A second member of the CO3 is chosen two years before the candidate applies for promotion.
+A second member of the CO3, the chair representative, is chosen two years before the candidate applies for promotion.
 The chair of the candidate’s department nominates three faculty members--inside or outside of the faculty member's department--who hold continuing contract and shares these names with the candidate; the candidate selects one to serve as the chair’s representative on the CO3.

 The final member of the CO3 is assigned by the chair of the CC&P Committee.
 This assignment occurs at the start of the academic year during which the candidate applies for continuing contract or promotion.
 Except under extraordinary circumstances, a faculty member should not serve simultaneously on more than three (3) CO3s.